At-Home Safety Tips

 • It is important to make sure you can comfortably hold and operate the fire extinguisher you buy.

-• If you have a rechargeable fire extinguisher, have it serviced and inspected according to the manufacturer’s instructions, recharge it after use.
+• If you have a rechargeable fire extinguisher have it serviced and inspected according to the manufacturer’s instructions and recharge it after use.

-• Check your fire extinguisher monthly to assure it has enough pressure and is in proper working order.
+• Check your fire extinguisher monthly to ensure it has enough pressure and is in proper working order.

 • Install your extinguisher near an escape route and away from potential fire hazards.
-Assure that if you use the extinguisher that your exit route is not blocked by smoke or fire (make sure your fire extinguisher is always accessible and readily available).
+Ensure that if you use the extinguisher, your exit route is not blocked by smoke or fire (make sure your fire extinguisher is always accessible and readily available).

 Use a portable fire extinguisher when the fire is confined to a small area, such as a wastebasket, and is not growing; everyone has exited the building; the fire department has been called or is being called; and the room is not filled with smoke.